htw-imi-info3-archive/lab-05-ruby-gilded-rose-kata/README.md

     git clone https://github.com/htw-imi-info3/gilded-rose-kata.git

+-- please to **not** fork this repository to a public github repository to share it within your team, but rather push it to a private repo.

 Read the description below for the "rules" involving this kata.

-The easiest to install the dependencies is by using [bundler](http://bundler.io/).
+The easiest way to install the dependencies is by using [bundler](http://bundler.io/).
 To do so, you need to install the bundler gem (if you haven't already done so) with

     gem install bundler